preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 Early on, they drew boundaries between the core business rules and the database layer.

 Since their needs initially were small, they used a mock database, which simply stubbed the methods altogether.
-Eventually, they needed some form of persistence, so they wrote an in-memory "database" for a short amount of time, which comformed to the interface they needed.
+Eventually, they needed some form of persistence, so they wrote an in-memory "database" for a short amount of time, which conformed to the interface they needed.

 Finally, when they had to achieve persistence, they wrote a component to store the data in flat files, since they decided that they don't need MySQL for now.
 And they never did, eventually.

 This way of scaling the system iteratively saved them a lot of headaches around dealing with a real database and the way they had architected their system allowed them to defer decisions for a lot later.
-And when the time to migrate came, the migration was extremely easy as the database layer was independent from the business rules.
+And when the time to migrate came, the migration was extremely easy as the database layer was independent of the business rules.

 ### Which lines do you draw and when do you draw them
 Lines should be drawn between things that matter and things that don't.